-One of the most popular and widely used open source software, WordPress has been a favorite target for hackers since it started gaining recognition.
-And, with the ever-increasing user base and its position as the world's most dominating CMS hardening, will only increase the risk of WordPress sites of being hacked.
+One of the most popular and widely-used open source software, WordPress has been a favorite target for hackers since it started gaining recognition.
+And, with the ever-increasing user base and its position as the world’s most dominating CMS hardening, it will only increase the risk of WordPress sites of being hacked.

 “On average, around 30,000 new WordPress sites are hacked each day.”

 Considering this fact, it’s imperative that we should concentrate more on keeping WordPress websites protected against security exploits.
 Thankfully, there are several techniques and tools available over the web that can help you harden your WordPress site’s security.

 What Exactly is Two Factor Authentication?

 Two-factor authentication, just as the name implies, is a process that asks users to perform two steps of authentication before they’re logged into a WordPress website.